-These examples show that it is generally possible to obtain near worst VaR scenarios by a suitable choice of $\beta = \alpha + \varepsilon$ in the definition of W.
+These examples show that it is generally possible to obtain unfavourable VaR scenarios by a suitable choice of $\beta = \alpha + \varepsilon$ in the definition of W, i.e. scenarios which lead to an opposite diversification effect in the portfolio and which are sometimes close to the worst VaR scenario.